oscarbabb/LocalReferrals/replit.md

   - Integrated calendar interface with date/time selection and conflict detection
   - Added automated provider availability seeding for all service providers
   - Reverted service category icons back to original emoji display for better visual appeal
+- **Complete Spanish Localization and New Pages (January 8, 2025):**
+  - Completed comprehensive Spanish translation of entire platform
+  - Created dedicated Testimonials page with real customer testimonies and people's images
+  - Built interactive "Cómo Funciona" (How It Works) page with detailed platform explanation
+  - Added stylish step-by-step process visualization with interactive elements
+  - Enhanced navigation with direct links to new dedicated pages

 # User Preferences